agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 5.1 Performance Requirements
 ------------------------

-FoodSwipe™ should be able to quickly receive and usefully relay information to the users, no delays if possible.
+SwipeEats™ should be able to quickly receive and usefully relay information to the users, no delays if possible.
 Once the user has designated the category of food they are searching for, they will be able to swipe through the available options.
 The goal is for users to have no delay when searching for restaurants.
 The user will be able to view detailed and accurate information once a restraunt has been selected.
 The user experience should be smooth and up-to-date so that they can have the best experience possible.

 5.2 Security Requirements
 ---------------------